aidswidjaja/osu-mac/docs/issues/troubleshooting.rst

 Two plain-text files will appear.
 One contains information about your system and Wineskin, while the other provides a log of errors, warnings and events that were recorded while your Wineskin was operating.

 Save both of these to a text file or someplace where you won't forget.
+If you're generating logs for another person, you can use a pastebin such as `paste.ubuntu.com <https://paste.ubuntu.com>`_ to share your log files with them.

 ****